SammytheBelegor/OOP_FinalProject/README.md

 **Link to Feedbacks:**

-## Team: Bael , Syrgak Abdurakhmanov
+## Team: Baiel Saparaliev , Syrgak Abdurakhmanov

 ## Description:
 This is our final OOP project, which we made by